Chad Umbel going for a burn on the ulra classic Bl...

 Basically, Kaymoor is south west of Fayetteville proper.
 Go through town (both lights) take your first left onto road name I can't remember, drive for 10 min take a left to Roger's Campground.
 Park.
 Hike north to rim, Climb.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Kaymoor:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Kaymoor:

 Featured Route For Kaymoor